MaxHalford/eaopt/README.md

 ### Terminology

 - ***Fitness function***: The fitness function is simply the function associated to a given problem.
 It takes in an input and returns an output.
+The goal is to find the input that minimizes the output.
-- ***Individual***: An individual contains a **genome** which represents a candidate solution.
+- ***Individual***: An individual contains a **genome** which represents a function input.
 In the physical world, an individual's genome is composed of acids.
 In an imaginary world, it could be composed of floating point numbers or string sequences representing cities.
 A **fitness** can be associated to a genome thanks to the fitness function.
 For example, one could measure the height of a group of individuals in order to rank them.
-In this case the genome is the body of the individual, the fitness function is the act of measuring the height of the individual's body and the fitness is the height of individual measured by the fitness function.
+In this case the genome is the body of an individual, the fitness function is the act of measuring the height of an individual's body and the fitness is the resulting height.
 - ***Population***: Individuals are contained in a population wherein they can interact.
 - ***Crossover***:  A crossover acts on two or more individuals (called **parents**) and mixes their genome in order to produce one or more new individuals (called **offsprings**).
 Crossover is really what sets genetic algorithms apart from other evolutionary methods.
 - ***Selection***: Selection is a process in which parents are selected to generate offsprings, most often by applying a crossover method.
 Popular selection methods include **elitism selection** and **tournament selection**.
 - ***Mutation***: Mutation applies random modifications to an individual's genome without interacting with other individuals.
 - ***Migration***: **Multi-population** GAs run more than one population in parallel and exchange individuals between each other.
 - ***Speciation***: In the physical world, individuals do not mate at random.
 Instead, they mate with similar individuals.
-For some problems such as neural network topology optimization, crossover will often generate poor solutions.
+For some problems -- for example neural network topology optimization -- crossover will often generate poor solutions.
 Speciation sidesteps this by mating similar individuals (called **species**) separately.
 - ***Evolution model***: An evolution model describes the exact manner and order in which genetic operators are applied to a population.
 The most popular models are the **steady state model** and the **generational model**.

 ### Methodology